 A war-time debt is owing, love is lost and re-found and, amongst the backdrop of a vibrant yet seedy Kings Cross, the past comes back to haunt them all.
 Don’t miss this series that explores post-war struggles and 1950s’ Australian migrant history in a way that is warm and uplifting – and at times, tragic.

-Wanderers No More – just released – out August 2017!
+Wanderers No More – released August 2017!
 While a sequel, it can be read as a standalone novel.

 What readers said about Port of No Return: